letaoj/Christmas_Tree/README.md

 # Christmas Tree

-A project to create a lighting Christmas Tree
+A project to create a lighting Christmas Tree, enlightened by https://github.com/engineer-man/youtube

 ## How to run it